AnyLog-co/performance-testing/README.md

 4. (Optional) In [docker-compose](deployments/anylog-operator1/anylog_configs.env) update configurations like:
     * Node Name
     * Company Name
-    * AnyLog TCP or REST ports - note if you change the TCP port, you need to update the _LEDGER_CONN_ accordingly
+    * AnyLog TCP or REST ports
     * logical database name
     * cluster name - please note if 2 or more operators have the same cluster then the data between them will be shared (ie. High-Availability)
     * Blockchain sync time